olir/codegenj/src/site/markdown/index.md

 You can build the jar file and documentation with maven:

-> mvn clean package site site:run
+> mvn clean site site:run

 Open the project documentation in your web browser on http://localhost:9000 or open it without site:run under